peaky76/peaky76/README.md

 ### Hi there 👋

 My name is Robert Peacock.
 I'm currently working for Simply Business in Ruby on Rails.
 Previously, I worked with the Audience Agency on a national audience data and development tool also using Ruby on Rails and before that for web agency SwarmOnline in React, PHP and Python.
-I am based in Edinburgh and was a graduate of the CodeClan Professional Software Development Course E41 Cohort
+I am based in the small town of Burntisland, Fife and was a graduate of the CodeClan Professional Software Development Course E41 Cohort in Edinburgh.

 - 🔭 I’m currently working on my own personal horseracing projects
 - 🌱 I’m currently experimenting with Prefect for orchestrating some of the data fetching for the above